 This changed with this court victory.
 According to the court, it is unconstitutional for the government to impose unreasonable and burdensome restrictions on selling home baked goods.
 The court decided that as long as home bakers are only selling “not-potentially hazardous” baked goods directly to consumers, they are free to do so without a license or commercial grade kitchen.

-For the full story on the lawsuit and the Institute for Justice’s support, click here.
+For the full story on the original lawsuit and the Institute for Justice’s support, click here.